fbq('init', '848915813076674', { em: 'email@email.com', // Values will be hashed automatically by the pixel using SHA-256 ph: '1234567890', ... });

 • The NYT considers historical trends, genre diversity, and other editorial factors when finalizing the list.

 Not necessarily.
-The list was originally designed to highlight books with broad appeal across different markets, rather than just those that sold the most copies in one place.
-It helps promote books that are widely available in brick-and-mortar stores rather than just online bestsellers.
+The list was designed to highlight books with broad appeal across different markets, rather than just those selling the most copies in one place.
+It helps promote books that are widely available in brick-and-mortar stores, rather than just online.

-But it does mean that self-published and indie authors face a tougher challenge in getting on this list.
-Since most indie sales happen on Amazon or through digital platforms, these numbers don’t always count the way authors expect.
+However, self-published and indie authors face a tougher challenge getting on this list.
+Most indie sales happen on Amazon or through digital platforms, and those numbers don’t always count as authors expect.

 What Can Authors Do to Improve Their Chances?